 A VPN routes your online traffic through an encrypted tunnel, preventing your ISP or any attackers from monitoring your online activity.
 It also redirects your traffic through a VPN server, which masks your IP address and the physical location of your device from websites.
 While no VPN service will ever be as anonymous as Tor, it also does not have the limitations that come with Tor.
 A VPN provides fast connection speeds, works with any browser, and allows its users to stream videos and share files over P2P networks.

-However, by routing your online traffic through its server, your VPN provider essentially becomes your ISP.
-It can see all your online activity and your IP address.
-That is why it is essential that you only use trustworthy VPN services.
+However, when you connect to a VPN server, the VPN provider can see the same kind of data that your ISP could when not using a VPN.
+This includes your online activity and your IP address, so it is essential that you only use trustworthy VPN services.